synergy2411/dec-24-ng/refs/readme.md

 - ng g s services/data

+# Services -

+- DIP : Dependencuy Injection Principle
+- SRP : One service, one responsibility

 - Service Registration
-  - Root Module : Singleton instance will be available to all the components
+  - Root Module : Singleton instance will be available to all the components and other available services
   - Root Component: Singleton instance will be available to all the components of the app
   - Any other component: Singleton instance will be available to self and children components